royratcliffe/UICukes101/README.md

 The `git://` reference is the read-only link to the primary `UICukes` repo at GitHub.
 Most developers will use this one.
 The first command clones the repo but does __not__ automatically clone the submodule's addition sub-submodule dependencies.
 Hence the second command.

+Add the `UICukes/UICukes.xcodeproj` to your project.
+Do not copy any items; they are already there.
+Do not add to any targets.
+You need to add to your test target only.